-A WARNING: If installing in a sunken fireplace, special care is needed.
+WARNING: If installing in a sunken fireplace, special care is needed.
 You must raise the fireplace floor to allow access to heater control panel.
 This will insure adequate air flow and guard against sooting.
-Raise fireplace floor with non-combustible material.
+Raise fireplace floor with noncombustible material.
 Make sure material is secure.

 A CAUTION: Do not pick up heater base assembly by the burner.
 This could damage heater.
 Only handle base assembly by grates.

-IMPORTANT: Make sure the heater burner is level.
+IMPORTANT: Make sure the heater burners are level.
 If heater is not level, heater will not work properly.